Powerlearnproject/se-day1-assignment-LynSD/README.md

 5. Deployment -Once the software passes testing, it is deployed to the production environment.
 This phase involves delivering the software to the users, making it available for operational use.
 6. Maitanance - This phase includes fixing bugs, patching security vulnerabilities, and updating the software to accommodate changes in requirements or technology.

-Q4.
-Compare and contrast the Waterfall and Agile methodologies.
+ompare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Waterfall Methodology
 Waterfall is a traditional project management approach that follows a linear and sequential process.
 Here are its key characteristics: